Saikat257-ui/Saikat257-ui/README.md

 🎓 Final-year Computer Science student at Brainware University (CGPA: 9.32)
 👨‍💻 Passionate about Full Stack Development, AI/ML, and UI/UX Design
 🤝 Love exploring and collaborating in hackathons, contests, and open-source projects
-🎯 Fun fact: I'm also a Jack of all trades and passionate about art 🎨 🎗️ Currently working as a Software Engineer Intern at [Spacenos](https://www.spacenos.com/)
+🎯 Fun fact: I'm also a Jack of all trades and passionate about art-🎨 🎗️ Currently working as a Software Engineer Intern at [Spacenos](https://www.spacenos.com/)

 ## 🛠️ Tech Stack